benzol45/CountryAndCityList/README.md

 ## Application development notes

-For starting integration tests you should have Docker engine because if using TestContainer with PostgreSql
+For starting integration tests you should have Docker engine because of using TestContainer with PostgreSql